twozero28/java-socket-example/README.md

-# A simple project about pure java socket connection
+# A simple project about java socket connection
 ## and try-with-resource